-Our responsibility is to express a limited assurance conclusion on the Selected sustainability information based on the The Management of St1 Nordic Oy is responsible for preparing the Selected sustainability information in accordance procedures we have performed and the evidence we have obtained.
-We conducted our limited assurance engagement with the Reporting criteria as set out in the Company's reporting instructions (described in St1 Nordic Oy's in accordance with the International Standard on Assurance Engagements (ISAE) 3000 (revised) "Assurance consolidated sustainability report 2023), the Company's internal reporting instructions and the criteria to report Engagements Other than Audits or Reviews of Historical Financial Information", and, in respect of greenhouse gas emissions, International Standard on Assurance Engagements (ISAE) 3410 "Assurance Engagements on Greenhouse" in accordance with the GRI Standards of the Global Reporting Initiative.
-The Management of St1 Nordic Oy is also responsible for such internal control as the management determines is necessary to enable the preparation of the Gas Statements".
-These standards require that we plan and perform the engagement to obtain limited assurance Selected sustainability information that is free from material misstatement, whether due to fraud or error. about whether the Selected sustainability information is free from material misstatement.
+The Management of St1 Nordic Oy is responsible for preparing the Selected sustainability information in accordance with the Reporting criteria as set out in the Company's reporting instructions (described in St1 Nordic Oy's consolidated sustainability report 2023), the Company's internal reporting instructions and the criteria to report in accordance with the GRI Standards of the Global Reporting Initiative.
+The Management of St1 Nordic Oy is also responsible for such internal control as the management determines is necessary to enable the preparation of the Selected sustainability information that is free from material misstatement, whether due to fraud or error.